Toyota C-HR vs Jetour Dashing

 Spec C-HR Dashing

-Facelift History Not confirmed Not listed by current South African source page.
+Facelift History All-new second generation launched in SA in 2023 Not listed by current South African source page.

 Facelift Version Ending Not confirmed Current